 The Importance of Cancer Research

 Back in the 1950s, the American Cancer Society began researching the leading causes of cancer.
 These long-term studies looked at lifestyle, behavioral, and medical factors to see why some participants developed cancer.
-In the Hammond-Horn Cohort Study, researchers found proof that lung cancer and cardiovascular disease were linked to cigarette smoking in men.
-Because of cancer prevention studies like this one, researchers have figured out better prevention methods.
+In the Hammond-Horn Cohort Study, researchers found proof that men’s lung cancer and cardiovascular disease were linked to cigarette smoking.
+Because of cancer prevention studies like this, researchers have figured out better prevention methods.

 How Cancer Prevention Studies Have Led to a Better Understanding of Cancer

 The importance of cancer research is based on how it affects prevention and treatment techniques.
 Because of the money scientists spend on research and innovation, doctors know how hormone use, obesity, diet, air pollution, and other exposure types can cause cancer.
 For instance, the American Cancer Society’s CPS-I and CPS-II studies showed that obesity makes premature death, breast cancer, and colorectal cancer more likely.

 Cancer prevention studies have also shed light on how physical exercise and lifestyle factors can cause cancer.
 A lack of physical activity and extra time spent on sedentary activities are linked to a higher risk of developing cancer.
 Likewise, red meat, alcohol, and processed meat are risk factors for cancer development.

 While cancer prevention research has identified the leading causes of cancer, some of these causes are impossible to prevent.
 Several genetic mutations have been linked to certain cancers.
 For instance, the BRCA1 and BRCA2 genes are linked to a higher risk of developing breast and ovarian cancers.
 The presence of these genes can change a patient’s treatment options.
 Some women decide to remove both breasts if they possess one of these genes and have breast cancer in just one breast.